| The City of Virginia Beach is the recipient of a $449,000 grant from the Federal Transit Administration

 Early steps in the public engagement process will query stakeholders and the public for other ideas.

-- September 2012: The City has contracted with HRT to serve as the administrative pass-thru from FTA.
+- August 2012: The City contracted with HRT to serve as the administrative pass-thru from FTA.

-- Review with the public and FTA, and then finalize the report.
+- Phase 3: Review the draft report with the public and FTA, and then finalize the report.
 (3-6 months)

 When the grant report is completed, the City and the Refuge can pursue implementation grants through the same TRIPP program or through other programs.